Financial Aid Glossary

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 A grant provided by the federal government to qualified undergraduate students who demonstrate exceptional financial need.
-Priority is given to Pell Grant recipients and funds must be awarded by the school in lowest EFC order.
+Priority is given to Pell Grant recipients and funds must be awarded by the school in lowest SAI order.

-Federal Work-Study (FW-S)
+Federal Work-Study (FWS)

 Gift Aid